ahirsharan/LocalTextSearch/README.md

 # Lexycon
-Algorithm to search a string in all txt files in a folder.

-How to use?
+Lexycon is a command-line tool that will revolutionise the way you search.

+How do I use Lexycon?

 Give "!q" (without quotes) as query for stopping the script

-For BM implementation
+For an Boyer-Moore Search Implementation

 Place bm.py in the folder containing the text file to be searched.
 Open terminal in the same folder, type

   $python bm.py

-play along!

-For indexing implementation
+For a Word-indexing Implementation

-Place the buildindex.py and querytexts.py in the same folder where alll the txt files to be searched is places
+Place the buildindex.py and querytexts.py in the same folder as all the text files to be searched.

   $python3 querytexts.py

-play along!

 Sample output by indexing all files in Corpus: